shuangela/docs-csharp/source/includes/convention-pack-note.rst

 .. note::

-   i love to test this extension.
+   i love to test this extension. test all day.

    The documents in the ``restaurants`` collection use the snake-case naming convention.
 The examples in this guide use a ``ConventionPack`` to deserialize the fields in the collection into Pascal case and map them to